Melissa George

+Outside film, George played the recurring role of Lauren Reed on ABC's Alias (2003–2004).
+She was Golden Globe nominated for playing Laura Hill on the first season of HBO's In Treatment (2008), and won the Logie Award for Most Outstanding Actress for her portrayal of Rosie in the Australian miniseries The Slap (2011); a part she reprised in the 2015 American adaptation.
+She starred as Margot Fox on the Apple TV+ drama series The Mosquito Coast from 2021–2023.

 Early life

-George was born on in Perth, Western Australia, to Pamela, a nurse, and Glenn George, a construction worker.
-She is of Scottish descent.
-William Ward, a grandfather on her mother's side, worked as a prison warden at Rottnest Island, offshore from Perth.
+George was born in Perth, Australia.
+Her paternal grandmother was a Scottish immigrant.
+William Ward, her maternal grandfather, worked as a prison warden at Rottnest Island, offshore from Perth.
 The second of four children, she is also a cousin of the opera singer Taryn Fiebig.

 George attended Warwick Senior High School and developed an interest in dancing and began studying jazz, tap, ballet, and modern dance at the age of seven.
 Her enthusiasm for dance eventually evolved into a passion for artistic roller skating.
-She is an Australian national roller skating champion and won bronze medals in the National Championships in 1989 and 1990.
-She won a silver medal at the Junior World Championship in 1991.
+She was a national roller-skating champion and was named Western Australia's Teenage Model of the Year when she was 16.